prapti-ai/prapti/docs/local_llms.md

 Prapti supports Koboldcpp, a CPU-based LLM inference engine based on llama.cpp.

 Start by getting Koboldcpp working using its own "lite" UI.
-After that, Prapti will also be able to query to the running Koboldcpp API server.
+After that, Prapti will also be able to query the running Koboldcpp API server.

 Koboldcpp provides raw text completions, not structured chat-format completions, so you will need to use the `### @prompt:` message heading with Prapti.
 Be warned that this requires a more nuanced understanding of prompting LLMs than simply